a-hansen/aon/README.md

 Overview
 --------

-Aon is another object notation like JSON but is more compact, supports more data types, and preserves the order of object members.
-Unlike most other binary JSON schemes, this doesn't encode the lengths of objects or lists in order to support streaming IO.
+Aon is another object notation like JSON but is more compact, has more data types, and preserves the order of object members.
+To be stream friendly Aon doesn't encode object or list lengths.

 #### Compact
 Borrows techniques from MsgPack and UBJSON to create a hybrid binary encoding.

 #### More Data Types
-Big decimal, Big integer, binary, boolean, double, float, list, long, null, object, string and many flavors of signed and unsigned integers.
+Big decimal, big integer, binary, boolean, double, float, list, long, null, object, string and many flavors of signed and unsigned integers.

 #### Ordered Objects
-Order matters when displaying objects on user interfaces such as property sheets.
-It's called object notation after all, not map or dictionary.
+Order matters when displaying object members on user interfaces such as property sheets.

 Comparisons to Other Formats
 ----------------------------

 Aon is like JSON, except:

-* It is more compact.
+* Aon is more compact.
-* Supports more data types.
+* Aon has data types.
-* Object member order is preserved.
+* Aon preserves object member order.

 Aon was influenced by [MsgPack](http://msgpack.org) compaction, except:

-* It is streaming IO friendly, lists and objects do not encode a size.
+* Aon is streaming IO friendly; lists and objects do not encode their size.
-* Only has data types that can be supported by Java (no U64 or S32).
+* Aon only has data types that can be supported by Java (no UINT64 or unsigned 32 bit lengths for datatypes that are backed by arrays).
-* Object member order is preserved.
+* Aon preserves object member order.

 Aon uses many [UBJSON](http://ubjson.org) concepts as well, except:

-* It is more compact.
+* Aon is more compact.
-* Binary is a native data byte rather than a list of ints.
-* Object member order is preserved.
+* Aon preserves object member order.

 **JSON** (42 bytes)
 ```